phantom-m/java-selenium-papago/README.md

 ### CHARACTERS
   - Optional, default = 5000
   - Max number of characters to send at a time to papago.
+Papago UI only accepts up to 5000.
+Putting more than that will only result in missing translations.